 One eulogy is very common.
 You can do three or more eulogies, but if so it is imperative that the speakers be brief; three to four minutes minutes maximum.

-A good length for a eulogy is about three to seven minutes, but no more than ten.
+A good length for a eulogy is about six to eight minutes, but no more than ten.

 If there are two or more eulogies, try to keep each one at five minutes or less.
 Or choose one to be the longer “main” eulogy at 5-7 minutes and the others no more than three minutes.
 Ultimately, it’s up to you, but these are good guidelines to ensure that the audience remains engaged.

-The written eulogy should be at least 500 words.
-A good range to aim for is 750-1000 words.
-No more than 1200; if you go that high, make sure you read it at a good clip otherwise you are in danger of going over 10 minutes.
+The written eulogy should be about 1000 words.
+A good range to aim for is 500-1200 words.
+Do not go over 1200 words; if you go that high, make sure you read it at a good clip otherwise you are in danger of going over 10 minutes.